alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 method like the test expect.
 TDD (Test driven development) propose these, you define the test, after you implement it.
 Let's analyse the test:

+* line 1 - 2: define a mock exportService to be used to construct
-* line x - y define that the mock ex
+* line 1 - 2: define that the mock exportService

 # TODO